madmenyo/arkaclone/readme.md

 # ArkaClone

 ArkaClone is a lose clone of arkanoid and created in LibGDX as a portfolio piece.
-While still trying to get this to look good the emphasis is laid on good and clean code.
+While still trying to get this to look good the emphasis is laid on good and clean code as well as good gameplay.

+# Version
+The game is not yet in a playable state, I keep pushing to master until it is then branch off to a dev and feature branch.

 ## Getting it to run